 With the exception of emergencies and Family Practice and Redicare visits, all who enter must visit the mandatory check-in tent to be screened first.
 After hours, please proceed to the Emergency Entrance.

 See a Redicare or Family Practice provider online using your smartphone, tablet, or laptop.
 Learn more at https://www.eatonrapidsmedicalcenter.org/services/family-practice-redicare/.

 What are the symptoms of COVID-19?

-- Shortness of breath
+- Shortness of breath or difficulty breathing

-- Muscle Pain
+- Muscle or body aches